 Poverty among children in the UK is spreading and becoming worse, according to the National Children’s Bureau.
-The latest research has found that 1.5 million more kids are growing up in poverty than 40 years ago.
-They blame it mainly on “Social apartheid”.
+The latest research has found that 1.5 million more kids are growing up in poor conditions, compared to 40 years ago.
+The Charity blames it mainly on “Social apartheid”.

 “permanent feature of nation”